bcgov/visitz-app/ONBOARDING.md

 - Visual Studio
 - .NET Multi-platform App UI development workload

-You can also us VSCode on Windows, but DevEx will be much better in full Visual Studio.
+You can also us VSCode on Windows, but your developer experience will be much better in full Visual Studio.

-## Mac/OSX
+## Mac/OSX setup

 Use VSCode.